 Ask a better question Get a Better Answer

 Do I want to be happy?
 How important is it?

 Have I ever been happy when I was alone?
 Is it possible for me to be happy with other people?
 How much of my happiness is dependent on me?
 How much of my happiness is dependent on another person?
 How much of my happiness do I want to be dependent on another person?
+Am I responsible for my partners happiness and fulfillment?
 How do I change the balance?

 What do I want to feel emotionally?
 What do I want my relationships to feel like?
 What can I do to feel that way all the time?